europaphp/skeleton/readme.markdown

         }
     }

 This is a little bit more straight forward if dynamic configuration isn't necessary.
 Also, dynamic configuration is slightly slower due to the use of dynamic function calls.
 However, this is still up for you to decide.
+You can even mix the two paradigms.

+### Accessing

 By explicitly creating new objects, we tell the locator not to use transient services.